oditorium/django-slack/README.md

 ### Installing the Library

+The easiest way of installing the library is to copy the entire `slack` app and change the files as you see fit.
+Most likely, the definition of your `MySlackView` view would end up in `views.py` and would be connected in the `urls.py` as follows:

+	from .views import MySlackView

+	urlpatterns = [
+	    url(r'^slack/api$', MySlackView.as_view(), name='slack_api'),
+	]

-In most cases you probably want to install the library into one of your own Django projects.
-The minimal installation would be to only use the library file (and probably the test files)
+Alternatively you can install library into one of your own Django project apps.
+The minimal installation would be to only use the library files (and probably the test files)

 - `slack.py`
+- `keyvalue.py`
 - `tests_slack.py`
 - `test.py`

+The file `keyvalue.py` is a model file, so it must be integrated into a models package (see [here](https://github.com/oditorium/django-keyvalue) for a more detailed description, or see the `slack` app here)

 An example Slack view (call `SlackViewExample`) can be found in `tests_slack.py`, and the files `views.py` and `urls.py` show how it should be connected.
 The file `test.py` (if used at all) should be adapted to the local configuration--its purpose is to ensure that all necessary settings are there and that the API is at the location where Slack expects it to be.

-Speaking about settings, the following lines need to be added to `settings.py`
+One way to enable Slack access is to add the following lines to `settings.py`

 	SLACK_ACCESS = {
 	    'ULtA9InSFLTGpEz0EsMkVBKl': True,
 	}

-	SLACK_USERS = {
-	    'U0CIOKE53U': 3,
-	}

-where the key(s) in `SLACK_ACCESS` must correspond to the Slack integration token(s). `SLACK_USERS`
+where the key(s) in `SLACK_ACCESS` must correspond to the Slack integration token(s).
-must be present, but it is deprecated (it works with the current permissions model that we will remove at one point).

-Alternatively you can copy the entire `slack` app and change the files as you see fit.
-Most likely, the definition of your `MySlackView` view would end up in `views.py` and would be connected in the `urls.py` as
-follows:

-	from .views import MySlackView

-	urlpatterns = [
-	    url(r'^slack/api$', MySlackView.as_view(), name='slack_api'),
-	]

 ## Using the Library